 Q: What is Fastcase?A: Fastcase is a Washington D.C. based company and is the premiere American provider of online legal research.
-Other state bars including Florida, Illinois, Iowa, Louisiana, Maryland, Oklahoma and Tennessee have contracted with Fastcase for a similar service.
+Other state bars including Florida, New York, Illinois, Louisiana, Maryland, and Oklahoma have contracted with Fastcase for a similar service—in all, 24 state bars provide their members with Fastcase.
 Members of those bar associations have given Fastcase excellent reviews.

 ↑ Back to the top